Hyaluronic acid for skin & joints

 Where does hyaluronic acid come from?

 Hyaluronic acid can have a synthetic or a natural origin.
 But regardless of the source, its molecular structure is always the same – a sugar with hygroscopic properties (attracts and retains water).
 Hyaluronic acid can be formed in different ways.
 Biologically through the synthesis of fibroblasts in the body, naturally from fermentation (fermentation) of various types of plants, from animals, and synthetically.
-At e.g. fermentation of plants, the plant is fermented with specific bacteria, purified and then precipitated.
+In e.g. fermentation of plants, the plant is fermented with specific bacteria, purified and then precipitated.
 This process extracts the hyaluronic acid that is naturally present in the plant, producing a naturally derived hyaluronic acid.

 The body produces hyaluronic acid itself, but the body's own production of hyaluronic acid gradually declines with age.
 Therefore, it can be good to supply the body with extra hyaluronic acid via a dietary supplement as you get older, in order to maintain a functional and healthy body, and counteract dehydrated skin.